useparagon/paragraph-pull/README.md

 # Pull from Paragon GitHub Action

-This GitHub Action allows you to pull from a Paragon project using the Paragon CLI.
+This GitHub Action allows you to pull from a Paragon project using the Paragraph CLI.

 ## Usage
 Note: It is suggested to name the runner file as "**paragraph_pull_runner.yml**"